loic-sharma/flutter_bankruptcy/README.md

    ORDER BY has_associated_pr ASC, open_at_least_3_years ASC
    ```

-4. Find how many recently updated closed issues had an associated PR and were open for at least 3 years:
+4. Find which recently updated closed issues had an associated PR and were open for at least 3 years:

    ```sql
    SELECT issue_url, issue_created_at, issue_closed_at, open_duration_days